Current and proposed railways of Southeast Asia – every line mapped

 [Double tracking means no more waiting at passing loops for opposing trains to pass.]

 The east-west railway in the north region of Thailand continues to be of interest.
 The Korea Rail Network Authority (KRNA) proposed an 800km-long route connecting Maesot, Tak, Sukhothai, Phitsanulok, Khon Kaen and Mukdahan.
 This is the line that would connect Myanmar to Vietnam, making it an Indian-Pacific railway.

-There is still talk (lots of talk) of a Bangkok-Chiang Mai high speed train that was going to be a Shinkansen-style train built by Japan.
-Now is appears that there is another battle between China and Japan over the rights to build the line.
+There is still talk (lots of talk) of a Bangkok-Chiang Mai high-speed train that was going to be a Shinkansen-style train built by Japan.
+Now it appears that there is another battle between China and Japan over the rights to build the line.

 [Not a Shinkansen train – outside Chiang Mai Railway Station.]

 The Prime Minister said that construction would “soon” begin on the Chiang Rai railway.
 That would run from Denchai on the Chiang Mai line to Chiang Rai, and then onto Chiang Khong on the Thai-Laos border.
 Perhaps “soon” is the ASEAN version of “mañana” which is frequently used in Latin America to put things off until later.

 To the south, a Bangkok-KL high-speed train under consideration (again).
 This is part of the grand Singapore-Kunming Rail Link (SKRL).
 I don’t know how they expect this to work.
 Malaysia has built a fast train from KL to Padang Besar on the Malaysia-Thailand border with a metre-gauge railway.
 The railway from China is on a standard gauge, so Malaysia will have to build a brand new line next to the one they just finished.
 Way to go, Malaysia!

 A proposed new train line from Surat Thani to Donsak would connect to ferries to the gulf islands of Koh Samui and Ko Pha Ngan.